 It is common practice to wake children up to take them to the toilet several hours after they go to sleep.
 However, this lifting is of little use and it may even prolong the problem.
 Your child has to get used to waking up when their bladder is full.
 Children often do not remember being lifted, and lifting usually does not help them to achieve their own bladder control.

 However, make sure your child goes to the toilet just before bedtime.
 If your child does wake in the night then you should encourage him or her to go to the toilet then.

 If your child is constipated, see a doctor for advice and treatment.
 Treatment of constipation often cures bedwetting too.

-Use waterproof covers for mattress and duvet, and use absorbent quilted sheets.
-A moisturiser cream is useful to rub on the skin that is likely to become wet, to prevent chaffing and soreness.
+Use waterproof covers for mattress and duvet and use absorbent quilted sheets.
+A moisturising cream is useful to rub on to the skin that is likely to become wet, to prevent chaffing and soreness.

 What are the treatment options for bedwetting?